Skrylar/ImpromptuModular/README.md

 Here are some further details on the different functions of the sequencer.

 * **CLK**: The clock inputs for each track.
-When the input is unconnected in a track, the track automatically uses the clock source of the preceeding track (indicated by arrows above each clock input).
+When the input is unconnected in a track, the track automatically uses the clock source of the preceding track (indicated by arrows above each clock input).

 * **SEQ / SONG**: This is the main mode switch for the sequencer.
 It is used to determine whether a sequence or the song are to be edited (attach must be turned off for editing, see next item).

 * **ATTACH**: The sequencer has one edit head, and four run heads.
 When attach is turned on, the sequencer is in view-only mode, and no editing can be performed.
 In this case the effect of the SEQ/SONG switch is limited to either hiding or showing the phrase number.
 When attach is turned off, editing becomes possible.
-In this case the edit head can be positionned to at any given step/sequence/phrase for editing, according to the SEQ/SONG switch.
+In this case the edit head can be positioned to at any given step/sequence/phrase for editing, according to the SEQ/SONG switch.

 * **BEG / END**: The BEG and END buttons set the endpoints of the song, such that when working on a long song, we can more easily work on a section of it, which is more practical.

-* **LEN / REP**: Sequence lengths can be set by clicking the button when when in SEQ mode, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
+* **LEN / REP**: Sequence lengths can be set by clicking the button when in SEQ mode, and then either turning the main knob below the main display or clicking the desired length directly in the steps (the second method is the recommended way since the display will automatically return to its default state afterwards).
 The sequences can have different lengths.
-When in Song mode, the same button instead serves to set the number of repetitions of the currely phrase.
+When in Song mode, the same button instead serves to set the number of repetitions of the current phrase.
 To skip the give phrase when the song plays, set the number of repetitions to 0.

 * **CV2**: These secondary CV outputs can be used for accents, velocities or any other auxiliary control voltage.
 Three modes are available in the right click menu:
     * 0-10V: direct control of the CV2 output voltages, with 0.05V resolution;
     * 0-127: midi-like numbered levels, mapped to 0-10V on the CV2 outputs;
     * 0-127semitone: same as 0-127 but rescales the CV2 outputs to semitones.
 The mapping is as follows: `0 = C4 = 0V; 1 = C4# = 0.08V; 2 = D4 = 0.17V; ...
 120 = 10V`.
 Values from 121 to 127 are clamped to 10V.

 * **CV IN and CV2 IN**: These inputs can be used for programming the sequencer from external sources.
 The CV2 IN inputs are located in the expansion panel (see right click menu).
-When a trigger is sent to the WRITE input, the states of the inputs is witten into the sequencer at the current step/sequence.
+When a trigger is sent to the WRITE input, the states of the inputs is written into the sequencer at the current step/sequence.
 Unconnected inputs are ignored.
 When planning a project, all sequences that are to hold chords must have the same sequence numbers across all tracks.
 AUTOSTEP automatically moves to the next step in the sequence when a write occurs.

 * **CLK RES / DELAY**: Settings for clock resolution and clock delay.
-The clock resolution allows [advanced gate types](#advanced-gate-mode-ps) to be used, and funtions similarly to that found in the PhraseSequencers.
+The clock resolution allows [advanced gate types](#advanced-gate-mode-ps) to be used, and functions similarly to that found in the PhraseSequencers.
 Clock delay is used to delay the clock of a track by a given number of clock pulses (0 to 99).
 When clock resolutions above 1 are used, the clock can be delayed by fractions of a step.
 For example, with a clock resolution of 4 and a clock delay of 1, a track will be delayed by one quarter of a step.
 A reset must be performed in order for a new clock delay value to take effect.

-* **SEL and ALL**:  The SEL and ALL buttons allow the selection and simulaneous editing across multiple steps and tracks respectively; however, since there is currently no undo feature in the sequencer; patches should be saved often.
+* **SEL and ALL**:  The SEL and ALL buttons allow the selection and simultaneous editing across multiple steps and tracks respectively; however, since there is currently no undo feature in the sequencer; patches should be saved often.
 The number of steps selected by SEL is specified using the 4/8/END switch.

 * **COPY-PASTE**: Copies part or all of a sequence to the sequence buffer when the main switch is set to SEQ, or copies part or all of a song to the song buffer when the main switch is set to SONG.
 The number of steps/phrases copy-pasted is given by the 4/8/END switch.
 When copy-pasting sequence steps, they do not need to be selected with the SEL button.
 The END setting, when properly used, allows insert and delete to be performed more efficiently.
 In order to copy paste all steps/phrases, the edit head (cursor) must be in the first step/phrase.
 Since there is only one sequence buffer, there is currently no way to copy sequence #1 of all tracks to sequence #2 of their respective tracks, for example, in a single operation.
 This must be repeated manually in each track.